scripting/feedlandInstall/worknotes.md

 #### 8/16/23; 5:15:49 AM by DW

 Previous versions saved pending confirmations in memory and on disk in stats.json.
-They expired after one hour.
 This worked fine where there is one instance of feedland.js, but now we're scaling up so there can be many instances, all working on the same data.
 This means we have to have the option to store pending confirmations in the database so all instances can work off the same data.

 If you're running a single-instance FeedLand , the defaults are set so that it continues to operate as before.
 If you want to update to use the database as storage for pending confirmations, this is what you have to do.